docutils/docutils/docutils/docs/user/config.rst

 _destination
 ~~~~~~~~~~~~
-Path to output destination, set from `positional arguments`_
+Path to the output file, set from `positional arguments`_.
-or the output_ setting.

-Deprecated, obsoleted by the output_ setting.
+Deprecated, obsoleted by the output_path_ setting.
 Will be removed
 in Docutils 2.0 (cf. `Future changes`_ in the RELEASE-NOTES).

 *Default*: None (stdout).  *Option*: ``--output``.